hrit8ka/Group-5-RPG-Project/README.md

 7. To interact with an NPC (non-player character), approach them and press the **Enter** key.

+8. Pressing the **Enter** key also enabales the player to open the chest.

+9. Use the **Spacebar** key to guard (This helps in reducing the damage by 2).

+10. In order to save the progress of the game, the player needs to go near the lake and press the **Enter** to acknowledge that he has been healed and the progress has been saved.
+The player can then close the game and reload it.

-8. To collect an item, simply walk over it.
+11. To collect an item, simply walk over it.

 ## •	Items:<br>